Carly Simon: 2020–present: Carnegie Hall tribute, Rock and Roll Hall of Fame induction, and Comes in Waves

 On November 5, 2022, Simon was inducted into the Rock and Roll Hall of Fame.
 She was unable to attend the ceremony due to personal tragedy.
 Sara Bareilles, who inducted Simon, read a note from her stating: "I am humbled, shocked, proud, over-achieved, under-qualified and singularly grateful to everyone without whom I really couldn't be here."
 Bareilles then performed "Nobody Does It Better", followed by Olivia Rodrigo, who performed "You're So Vain".

 It was announced on July 12, 2023, that the compilation album These Are the Good Old Days: The Carly Simon and Jac Holzman Story would be released on CD and Vinyl on September 15, 2023.
 The collection features a mix of hits and deep cuts selected from Simon's first three albums, chosen and sequenced by Holzman.

+On June 11, 2026, Simon announced her 24th studio album Comes in Waves, along with the release of the lead single "Howl".
+It marks her first studio album featuring original music since This Kind of Love in 2008.
+Comes in Waves was released on August 14, 2026, and received positive reviews from critics.